Pav-mis/wgs2tree/README.md

 --lineage       : This will be used in any busco/compleasm runs performed by the workflow.
 --buscoDir      : Absolute path to download/store lineages for busco.
---compleasmDir  : Absolute path to download/store lineages for Compleasm. updateLineages  : When set to true, lineages will be downloaded even if their files already exist [default=false]
+--compleasmDir  : Absolute path to download/store lineages for Compleasm.
+--updateLineage : When set to true, lineages will be downloaded even if their files already exist [default=false]

 ### ~ Nextflow options ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ###
 -c              : Path to custom config file [default=nextflow.config]